nathanwang0114/cse15l-lab-reports/wk2-lab-report.md

 The relevant argument to the HandleRequest method is the parameter url, which is a URI.
 The relevant argument to the main method is the command line argument, which only takes the port part of the url.
 Everytime we enter a new url, the parameter that holds a URI changes in HandlerRequest.
 The value of String word also could change if `/add-message` is requestd in the url.
 For the call in the screenshot, word starts off as `Hello, how are you?`, then a line is skipped and the String `I am doing great!` is concatenated to word.
 The host number will remain the same as long as I am using the same server.

 ![image](add-message-two.png)

+## Part 2: Choosing One of The Bugs in Lab 3